Southfield City Centre: Art from the Northland Center

 In May, 2016, Boy and Bear, a sculpture by artist Marshall Fredericks was the first piece to be placed and now sits inside the lobby entrance to the Southfield Public Library.

 Prophet, a sculpture by artist Sorel Etrog was restored and installed in the side garden of the Southfield City Hall in March 2018.

 The Crowd by Italian sculptor Gio Pomodoro is on loan to the 2000 Southfield Town Center building and sits in the lobby.

 The Peacock, by Arthur Kraft and Gwen Lux was restored and placed in the circular drive outside the main entrance to the Southfield Public Library in October, 2018.

 In February, 2019, Moby Dick, a sculpture by artist Joseph Anthony McDonnell, was placed in the fountain in the grounds of the Southfield Public Library.
 In the spring of 2019, the fountain was refurbished and the surrounding area landscaped to create a public park.

 During the first quarter of 2021, a sculpture that once stood in the Northland Theater was purchased and restored through a plan by the Southfield Public Arts Commission and Friends of Southfield Public Arts.
 Seated Female Figure (artist unknown) was placed on a pedestal and installed in an existing flower bed on the Southfield Pavilion Plaza between the Southfield Police Station and the 46th District Court.

-Other Public Art
+Other public art

 Two sculptures by local artists sit in the center of the two traffic roundabouts that are on Evergreen Road.
 Diversity, by John Piet, former art professor at Macomb Community College and 35-year resident of Southfield sits in the center of the northern Evergreen Road roundabout.
 Gratitude, by nationally-acclaimed Southfield sculptor Jay Lefkowitz, sits in the southern Evergreen Road roundabout.